Love & Sex Have Nothing To Do With Each Other

-Do you even have the capacity to love?
+Do you have the capacity to love?

 The concept of Love is daunting.
 Its current incarnation is flimsy and diluted, but its existence remains extremely, immeasurably potent.
 Love affects everyone at the most fundamental level yet is cringe to discuss as a concept, rightfully so.
 Being honest about that which immediately yields vulnerability is very uncomfortable.
 It’s also messy — love is an indefinable word which is both a noun and a verb.